Triplehorn Insect Collection Voucher Deposition Policy

 Voucher designation and deposition is a responsibility associated with most studies in organismal biology.

-The C. A. Triplehorn Insect Collection (OSUC) strongly recommends the deposition of vouchers for all insect research studies at the organismal level, independent of the nature or the objective of the project.
-In general, a short series of males and females of each species should be deposited as vouchers, but the number of vouchers will depend on the type and scope of the original study.
 We invite faculty, students and staff at The Ohio State University to deposit voucher specimens of their target taxa in the collection.
-We also welcome voucher depositions from researchers that are not affiliated with Ohio State and the deposition of relevant personal collections.
+We also welcome voucher depositions from researchers that are not affiliated with Ohio State and the deposition of relevant personal research collections.

 Vouchering requires careful planning and preparation.
 A good research project will allocate time and funds for the preparation, storage, and documentation of voucher specimens.
 Researchers developing a new study project are strongly encouraged to contact the Curator of the Collection as soon as practically possible to receive specific information on voucher preparation and deposition.

-A-B-C to Voucher Deposition
+A-B-C of Voucher Deposition

 Voucher Preparation

 In addition to collecting and determination labels, we recommend that each voucher specimen is assigned a unique specimen identifier prior to publication.
-Ideally this unique id should become part of the specimen information and be reported in every publication (traditional or electronic) where the vouchers are cited.
+Ideally this unique ID should become part of the specimen information and be reported in every publication (traditional or electronic) where the vouchers are cited.
 The Triplehorn Insect Collection uses a small plastic barcode label with a pre-printed unique specimen identification.
 Upon request, barcode labels will be made available to scientists depositing their specimens in the Collection.
 We will also provide guidance on specimen databasing.

 *Triplehorn, C.A. & Johnson, N.F.
 2005.
 Borror and Delong's Introduction to the Study of Insects.
 7th Edition.
 Brooks/Cole.
 880 pp.